 Listening is essential for communication.
 Being a good listener helps you see the world through the eyes of others, thereby opening your understanding and enhancing your capacity for empathy which is essential for having a good coaching relationship with our clients.
-However as simple as listening to and acknowledging other people may seem, doing it well, takes sincere effort and lots of practice.
+However, as simple as listening to and acknowledging other people may seem, doing it well, takes sincere effort and lots of practice.

-There are different levels of listening, but the focus of this paper will be Active listening, which requires that we listen not only for the content of the speakers message, but more importantly, for the intent and feeling of the message as well.
+There are different levels of listening, but the focus of this paper will be Active listening, which requires that we listen not only for the content of the speaker’s message but more importantly, for the intent and feeling of the message as well.

 Active listening is a way of showing interest and curiosity, and that fosters cohesive bonds, commitment, and trust.
 If coaches listen to their clients, they will learn “what are their triggers for action.”
 When they know what their triggers for action are, they will be more effective at motivating them.
-And encourage them when they need encouraging.
+And encourage them when they need encouragement.

-This paper is going to examine not only the how important listening is in our everyday lives but also how critical it is for us coaches to develop good active listening skills.
+This paper is going to examine not only how important listening is in our everyday lives but also how critical it is for us coaches to develop good active listening skills.

 Background of Listening

 Most people don’t listen as effectively as they think and probably don’t know it.
-While most people agree that listening is a very important skill, most people don’t feel a strong need to improve their own skill level.
+While most people agree that listening is a very important skill, most people don’t feel a strong need to improve their skill level.

 It is said that listening is the earliest communication skill acquired, the most often used, but the least mastered.

 Typically, researchers separate listeners into three or four specific types or levels.
 All systems are slightly different in how they separate listeners but all offer a continuum from non-listeners to very deep listeners.